 Feeling Uncomfortable with Nasal Breathing?

-If you feel uncomfortable in the starting, slow down.
+If you feel uncomfortable at the start, slow down.
 Prefer short walking breaks or mouth breathing, if necessary.
 There is no need to force yourself, as it may lead to unconsciousness.
 You are here to practice a relaxed running, not to stress.

 Secondly, if you run at a higher pace than usual, then you may suffer facial tension.
 If you are finding the best method of exercise for breathing, feel comfortable, and rhythmic.
-Most of the runners struggle while practicing nasal breathing while running.
-Running slowly initially can help you to focus your breath into the lowest ribs and run without tension.
+Most of the runners struggle while practising nasal breathing while running.
+Running slowly initially can help you focus your breath on the lowest ribs and run without tension.

-If you face a problem of a cozy or runny nose, you can only prefer plenty of tissues while running.
-This will only improve day by day but still be a problem in winters.
+If you face a problem of a cosy or runny nose, you can only prefer plenty of tissues while running.
+This will only improve day by day but still be a problem in winter.

 Over time, nasal breathing will become a part of regular running.
 Running then, with your open mouth, will make you feel awkward.